wc-toolkit/type-parser/README.md

 # cem-utilities

-These are a set of tools of retrieving and trsnforming data from the Custom Elements Manifest
+These are a set of tools of retrieving and transforming data from the Custom Elements Manifest.